nilslommen/Loopy/README.md

 Note that we allow arbitrary rational numbers as coefficients and restricted the transition system format to represent single-path loops in the following way:
 - The input must contain **exactly two transitions**.
 - One transition is an **initial transition**: It must start at the declared STARTTERM and move directly to the self-loop's location.
-The initial transition must **not** contain updates or guards.
+The initial transition must **not** contain non-identity updates or guards.
-- The other transition is the **self-loop**: It is a transition whose stays at the same location, and it may contain affine updates and an optional guard. **Only this self-loop is transformed** into matrices.
+- The other transition is the **self-loop**: It is a transition that stays in the same location, and it may contain affine updates and an optional guard. **Only this self-loop is transformed** into the matrix representation.